 Pacific Northwestern USA and Western Canada

-- Asian longhorned beetle, emerald ash borer, and gypsy moth
+- Asian longhorned beetle, emerald ash borer, and spongy moth

 - Emerald ash borer and Asian longhorned beetle